Howard-Liang/Image-Processing-Filter/README.md

 ## Testing
 A testbed.v were written by myself to verify the functionality of the chip.
 However, note that the SRAM module used in the poject isn't provided in this repo.
-Therefore, the testing will only work properly if you have the SRAM module.
+The testing will only work properly if you have the SRAM module.
 The SRAM module: High-Speed Single-Port Synchronous Flex-Repair SRAM with Redundancy, sram_256x8
 Process Technology: TSMC CL013G